Visa Information

 E-Visa Documents

-• Valid US passport (6+ months validity beyond entry)
+• Valid US passport with at least 6 months validity beyond your date of entry into Tanzania

 Passport Requirements

-• Validity: At least 6 months beyond entry date
+• Validity: At least 6 months beyond your entry date into Tanzania

 East Africa Tourist Visa